jiangyigithub/my_offer/longman3000/vlog/02ahead.md

 **anxious**
 `/ˈæŋkʃ/`
-He was a bit anxious about the safety of the machinary.
+He was a bit anxious about the safety of the machinery.

 **apology**
 The minister had to issue a formal public apology for his remarks.